Driving In Iceland

 Some tips about safe driving in Iceland.

-Traveling in Iceland can be one of the greatest experiences you can have.
+Travelling in Iceland can be one of the greatest experiences you can have.
 But this beautiful and rugged landscape also contains some difficulties and dangers for the driver, difficulties and dangers that you may not have come across in other countries.
-In this video you can see a few examples of what to bear in mind when driving in Iceland so as to avoid these hazards and have an accident-free holiday.
-When you rent a car in Iceland and go on a self -drive adventure Icerental 4×4 encourages you to look at the video below.
+In this video, you can see a few examples of what to bear in mind when driving in Iceland to avoid these hazards and have an accident-free holiday.
+When you rent a car in Iceland and go on a self-drive adventure Icerental 4×4 encourages you to look at the video below.
 Have a pleasant journey.

 Here are important messages regarding your safety on Icelandic roads.
 Conditions in Iceland are unusual and unlike what foreign drivers are accustomed to.
 Your rental car can bring you to many interesting and beautiful places in our country.
-Please stay safe and take the time to familiarize yourself with special Icelandic conditions by listen to this safety message, specially made for rented cars.
+Please stay safe and take the time to familiarize yourself with special Icelandic conditions by listening to this safety message, specially made for rented cars.
 See here

 All mountain roads and roads in the interior of Iceland have a surface of loose gravel.
 The same applies to large sections of the national highway, which also have long stretches of asphalt.
 The surface on the gravel roads is often loose, especially along the sides of the roads, so one should drive carefully and slow down whenever approaching an oncoming car.
 The mountain roads are also often very narrow and are not made for speeding.

 The same goes for many bridges, which are only wide enough for one car at a time.
 In addition to their not having an asphalt surface, the mountain roads are often very winding.
 Journeys therefore often take longer than might be expected.
 For information on road conditions: Tel: 354-563-1500, answering service 24 hours, Tel: 800-6316 (In English 1/6-31/8).